- COLLEGE REQUIREMENTS

 The Business Analytics minor is available to College of Business students only.
 The college requires that 75% of the coursework for the minor will be completed at the University of Nebraska–Lincoln.

 The 12-credit-hour minor includes:

 |SCMA 452||Database Organization and Management||3|

 |Select one of the following (if an SCMA major, pick two, since SCMA 335 would only be used in the major):||3-6|

 |Data Modeling and Computing|

 |Total Credit Hours||12|

-No students may double count any courses.
+No student may double count any courses.
+In other words, no given course can count toward both the business analytics minor and the student’s major(s) or other minors.
 Thus, accounting students cannot count ACCT 308 or ACCT 309 toward the business analytics minor.
 Supply chain management students cannot count SCMA 335, SCMA 437, or SCMA 450 toward the business analytics minor if they are included in their major.
 Marketing students cannot count MRKT 345 or MRKT 355 toward the business analytics minor if they are included in their major.
 Economics students cannot count ECON 417 toward the business analytics minor if it is included in their major.